cc1005/third_milestone_project/README.md

 As it works in the final version of the website, all posts submitted to the database have no value “approved”.
 Pressing the approve button gives the database entry the value of “approved” which is equal to the string “true”.
 An if loop then iterates over each post and, if they have the “approved” value of true, allows it to be posted on the launch page.

+5. Update functionality.
+Posts can be edited and updated, even after they have been published to the launch page.
+When pages are updated, their approval status is removed and they must be reapproved (in future versions this will be exclusively available to admins).
+This is achieved by having the post sourced by the route “edit_post” in app.py, which allows the form to be pre-populated with the text.
+When the form is submitted, however, the form is essentially submitted as an entirely new entry (with only the post id carried over from the previous entry), which allowed for the entry to be submitted to the MongoDB database without the value of “approved = true”.

+6. Delete functionality.
+Any post can be deleted using the delete button which is available when the title is expanded.

-5. 'CRUD' functionality.The website clearly demonstrates all aspects of the CRUD requirements of the module:
+6. 'CRUD' functionality.
+The website clearly demonstrates all aspects of the CRUD requirements of the module:
 - Posts are created by clicking on the 'Write a biography' link at the top right of the page.
 - Pages are read out to the launch page (as long as they have been approved).
 - Posts can be deleted either from the launch page or in the 'Approve posts' section.
 - Posts can be both edited and updated with the value of 'approved: "true"'.

-6. Reactivity.
+7. Reactivity.
 The website is usable and attractive at all viewport sizes, something that was made much easier by its simple design.

 ### Features left to implement